gravitystorm/openstreetmap-carto/CONTRIBUTING.md

 that we will see exactly what you see.
 If a particular OSM object is an issue, the issue should contain the tagging of the object.

+## 3.x compatibility

+OpenStreetMap Carto is currently maintaining compatibility in the output of 3.x and 4.x to allow users to smoothly transition and reload their databases.
+Pull requests which cannot be backported to 3.x are not being accepted at this time and will be closed.

+Whenever a pull request is merged into master, it also needs to be backported to the 3.x branch at the same time by the person merging.

 ## Easy pickings

 Some [easy issues](https://github.com/gravitystorm/openstreetmap-carto/issues?q=is%3Aopen+is%3Aissue+label%3Aeasy) have been selected